Buying Process in Spain (Step-by-Step)

 Step 3: Private Purchase Contract (PPC)

-• Specifies penalties if either party withdraws
+- Defines penalties if either party withdraws

 Step 4: Financing & Bank Preparation

-• Ensure mortgage offer and valuation are finalised
+- Finalise mortgage offer and valuation

 Step 5: Completion (Escritura)